Prefer to talk?

 A business' Unique Selling Point (USP) is what sets them apart from their competitors, whether it's the fact that they offer the same product but in a wider range of colours or whether they have a different way of working.
 A USP can be used to attract customers to a business and should be made public and advertised.

-Some businesses don't know what their USP is this is why they can fail; if a business is no different from it's competitors then why will customers choose the one over the other?
+Some businesses don't know what their USP is, which is why they can fail; if a business is no different from its competitors, then why will customers choose the one over the other?
 Business owners need to think about what makes them different and advertise that fact.

 8. Relying on a small number of customers